openMSL/sl-1-3-object-based-generic-perception-object-model/test/integration/003_regression_test_7/README.md

 ## Pass/Fail Criterion

-The test fails, if it differs from the expectation value of x = 15.646 m by more than a tolerance of 0.1 m.
+The test fails, if it differs from the expectation value of x = 15.646 m by more than an exemplary tolerance of 0.1 m.